Our staff will respond to your query promptly and provide detailed information to your questions.

 - Taxes and service fees

 Tunnel fee of 130 kr /Euro 18, activities and ferry rides between islands, international flights, lunches and dinners not detailed in the program and items of personal nature.

 If you wish to hire an automatic car, these are 'on request' and can be difficult to obtain.
 Please seek further advice with us.

 Arrive with Atlantic Airways to Vágar Airport.
 Upon arrival a local representative will welcome you in the airport and you will have your rented car and a map for the Faroe Islands.

 First stop is only some 200 metres down the road, a local hotel.
-After check in we recommend that you take a drive to the small and picturesque villages Bøur and Gásadalur.
+After check in, take a drive to the small and picturesque villages Bøur and Gásadalur.
 The tour offers an unparalleled view of the fjord, the islet Tindhólmur and Mykines.
 Until recently the only way to get to charming Gásadalur was on foot from Bøur and over the mountain.
 Although there now is a tunnel to Gásadalur, the village is still unspoiled and has preserved its charm and authenticity.

 Hotel Vágar has an international kitchen, where you also have the opportunities to experience Faroese specialities (depending of season).

 Today, head off in your car to Eysturoy via Streymoy, where you on the north/west side will find the village Gjógv.